aalhour/rockyardkv/docs/testing/PHILOSOPHY.md

 Recovered state must be a prefix of acknowledged operations under the selected durability contract.

-- Recovery cannot produce keys that were never written.
+- Recovery can't produce keys that were never written.
-- Recovery cannot produce values that were never committed.
+- Recovery can't produce values that were never committed.

 ### Snapshots must be consistent